DavidHernandez/presidiopy/README.md

 ## Development sponsor

-The development of this library is sponsored by [QueryLayer](https://www.querylayer.com/): The next generation of Data-Sharing.
+The development of this library was originally sponsored by [QueryLayer](https://www.querylayer.com/)